This policy is for you if your chosen degree has a September 2023 start date.

 For general enquiries and information relating to courses and admission to the University of Leeds, applicants should contact the Admissions Enquiries team:

 Admissions enquiries specific to the School of Dentistry should be directed as follows:

-For all Faculty of Medicine & Health admissions complaints and appeals please contact the Faculty Admissions Manager, Sarah Whiteley:
+For all Faculty of Medicine and Health admissions complaints and appeals, please contact the Head of School, Alan Mighell.

 Details of any amendments since first published: